 1. Why WordPress for the Enterprise?

-There are several characteristics that make WordPress an ideal candidate for enterprise applications.
+There are several characteristics that make WordPress an ideal hosting platform for enterprise applications.
 Here are just a few:

 Flexibility and Customizability.
 Because WordPress is open-source software, your company can decide on the upgrades and plugins that make the best sense for your application.
 You can be more agile to adjust to industry trends and handle issues—no need to go through a vendor to make changes.